Purchase tickets online or call

 Performance next door at the State Theatre in Zumbrota (map)

 Monroe Crossing dazzles audiences with an electrifying blend of classic bluegrass, bluegrass gospel, and heartfelt originals.
-Audiences will delight in their airtight harmonies, razor sharp arrangements, and on-stage rapport on Sat., May 11, at 7:30 p.m. at the Zumbrota State Theatre.
+Audiences will delight in their airtight harmonies, razor sharp arrangements, and on-stage rapport.
+Crossings is bringing the stellar performers to the Zumbrota State Theatre.

 Monroe Crossing is made up of five very distinct personalities with differing musical backgrounds and tastes, combining for a very unique ensemble sound.
 They are Derek Johnson: guitar, lead & harmony vocals; Lisa Fuglie: fiddle, mandolin, lead and harmony vocals; Matt Thompson: mandolin, fiddle, baritone vocals; Mark Anderson: bass and bass vocals; and David Robinson: banjo.
 Their paths crossed through the music of Bill Monroe so they like to say they had a “Monroe Crossing.”